pelednoam/flying-whiskers/README.md

 ### Gameplay:
 - Guide the cat to catch sardines
-- Sardines will try to escape when you get close
+- Sardines will actively try to swim away when you get close
-- Each catch increases your score
+- Each catch increases your score and plays a meow sound
+- Relaxing background music accompanies your sardine chase
-- Click the Restart button to start a new game
+- Click the Restart button in the top right to start a new game

 ## Getting Started